 2019: The Tipping Point for Asset Management Marketing?

 Every January, I call up my friend, Andrew Corn, to get his predictions on marketing trends for the year ahead.
-I’m always interested in what he has to say, as he has an impressive background in many areas of financial services and marketing.
+He always has interesting things to say.
+He has an impressive background in many areas of financial services and marketing.
 His career has spanned across consulting, marketing, advertising, Chief Investment Officer – Equities, index designer, multi-factor model creation and agency head.
 He is an expert at uncovering and enhancing asset gathering campaigns and designing and implementing marketing funnel optimization for both consumer and B2B audiences.

-If 2019 is the tipping point for managers, what should marketing be doing to help their firms survive in this very competitive market?
+If 2019 is the tipping point for asset management marketing, what should teams be doing to help their firms survive in this very competitive market?
 Read on to hear insights and advice from Andrew Corn in our latest interview.

 What is the #1 thing firms can do to prevent outflows and combat fee compression?